basisprojects/print-bl-wiki-bookmarklet/README.md

 This bookmarklet let you print Wiki page directly without unnecessary elements, through your browser.

+**UPDATED**
+Finally, backlog.com provided new opition 'Printable Page' in the menu of Wiki, which uses 'window.print()' as same as what the bookmarklet do.

 ## How to use
 1. Create new bookmark on your browser, any page is ok.
 1. Edit the bookmark with URL below starts with 'javascript:'